backupbrew/switchbrew/Homebrew Menu.md

 To navigate through the list of folders and applications you can swipe left and right on the bottom list.
 To open an item you can tap on it in the list or with it highlighted tap the `Open` or `Launch` button prompt in the bottom right.
-To go back a folder you can swipe up or tap the `Back` button prompt in the bottom right.
+To go back (a folder) you can swipe up or tap the `Back` button prompt in the bottom right (the latter is only available when no message-box is shown / netloader isn't active).
 To activate the netloader you can swipe down on the screen.

 # Battery